-Prerequisites(s): REL600; Waived for BC
+Prerequisites(s): REL500 or 600; Waived for BC Explores the similarities and differences between

-Explores the similarities and differences between Buddhism and Christianity under the guidance of a lecturer in Buddhism and a lecturer in Christianity.
+Buddhism and Christianity under the guidance of a lecturer in Buddhism and a lecturer in Christianity.
 Topics covered include God, nirvana, concepts of self, suffering and ethics.